 The Museum was managed by a voluntary committee chaired by Mr George Smith and overseen by the Tasmanian Museum and Art Gallery (TMAG).
 Steady development occurred over the next 30 years with additional galleries and buildings added, as well as mining equipment and artefacts sourced from various mining sites around the west coast.

 Today the museum has been continuously operating for over 50 years and a large amount of expansion and development has occurred in that time, including a name change to West Coast Heritage Centre to better reflect the business operation.
 The Centre incorporates four historic buildings fronting the main street of Zeehan, including 30 themed exhibition spaces providing visitors with an insight into the cultural heritage and history of the region.
 The comprehensive collection details how the west coast has evolved from the time of aboriginal inhabitation to the present day and adds significant value to your visit of our region.

 Management of the Centre

 In 1994, after the passing of long time Chairman Mr George Smith, the management of the business was undertaken by a purposely formed company, West Coast Heritage Ltd (WCHL).
-WCHL is a not for profit organisation governed by a board of seven directors.
-Director’s positions are voluntary excepting the Chairperson of the Board who is Executive Director and manages the staff and day to day operations of the business.
+WCHL is a not for profit organisation governed by a board of eight directors.
+Director’s positions are voluntary.
+The General Manager oversees the management of Staff and day to day operations of the business.

-Ownership of the collections is vested in the Trustees of the Tasmanian Museum and Art Gallery (TMAG) and an annual operating grant is received from the Government through Arts Tasmania to offset some of the staffing costs and other relevant expenditure.
+Ownership of the collections is vested in the Trustees of the Tasmanian Museum and Art Gallery (TMAG).
 The company’s primary income source is from admission fees and gift shop sales.
 Additional funding is sourced from grant funding for development projects and WCHL has been successful in gaining grants from the Tasmanian Community Fund for various projects.